jonathanmiddleton/modded-nanogpt/README.md

 ## Mission & Vision

-**Mission.** Contribute to practical methods for small‑B GPTs on commodity multi‑GPU hardware by exploring measurable efficiency, stable training, and long‑context instruction‑following—using sliding‑window/block‑sparse attention, RoPE, fused QKV(+O), BF16‑first training, and pragmatic optimizer design; a lightweight MoE path extends the same scaffold.
+**Mission.** Contribute to practical methods for training small‑B GPTs on commodity multi‑GPU hardware by exploring measurable efficiency, stable training, and long‑context instruction‑following—using sliding‑window/block‑sparse attention, RoPE, fused QKV(+O), BF16‑first training, and pragmatic optimizer design; a lightweight MoE path extends the same scaffold.

 **Vision.** Reliable, reproducible small models that practitioners can train and serve without large budgets, incrementally scaling from a 350M‑class baseline toward 1.5B+ while preserving throughput and memory efficiency.
 The emphasis is on openness, careful measurement, and simple designs that others can adapt.